-After each Friday meeting (5 times total), students will write a two-page memo.
-The objective of the memo is to summarize the most important lessons you learned in the two sessions that day.
-You can focus on one session, or discuss both sessions.
+After each Friday meeting (5 times total), students will write a memo.
+The objective of the memo is twofold: it is a summary of the lessons they learned; additional case-related exercises may be assigned as part of the write-ups.
 It should be written as if you are informing someone who did not attend the sessions - i.e., open with an executive summary paragraph providing who, what, when, where, etc., then state the key questions or problems that the session(s) addressed, the range of discussions and relevant factors you found were interesting/revelatory, and what conclusions or lessons you drew from the session(s) overall (and why).
+If case-related exercises were assigned, they should also be woven into your memos.
+You may focus on both sessions or one session; over the course of the quarter, you have to write memos focused on at least 4 sessions that were accompanied by case-related exercises.

 All write-ups must be uploaded electronically via Canvas.
 Make sure to follow the submission instructions in each assignment.
 The write-ups are due by 5pm of the Monday following each session.
-For example, for the class on 1/4 (F), your write-up is due on 1/7 (M).
+For example, for the class on 1/17 (F), your write-up is due on 1/20 (M).